 Australians and Australian companies engaging in such activity may be subject to prosecution under multiple foreign and domestic laws in multiple jurisdictions.

-The 12 steps to an effective ABC compliance program
+12 steps to an effective anti-bribery and compliance program

-Austrade provides 12 steps to follow to develop an effective ABC compliance program, noting however that while a useful guide, “you should make you own enquiries and seek independent legal advice, to ensure your business complies with all applicable laws”.
+Austrade provides 12 steps to follow to develop an effective anti-bribery and compliance program, noting however that while a useful guide, “you should make you own enquiries and seek independent legal advice, to ensure your business complies with all applicable laws”.